MasonDarcy/EECS4443_Colour_Cues_Soft_Keyboard/README.txt

   a. takes a few moments to read the hash.ser file from the raw folder and populates a hashmap
   b. contains a single activity and layout with Views representing keyboard buttons
   c. uses hashMap to change the button colors

+Notes
+  a.
+Currently there are some very common words missing from the word.txt file, "you", "the", . .
+  b.
+Probability to color mapping function could be improved significantly